 The NASA L'SPACE Academy is a free, online, interactive program open to undergraduate STEM major students (not just ASU) interested in pursuing a career with NASA or other Space organizations.

 L'SPACE consists of two Academies - the Mission Concept Academy, and the NASA Proposal Writing and Evaluation Experience Academy.
 Students may participate in one Academy per semester.
 Each 12-week Academy is designed to provide unique, hands-on learning and insight into the dynamic world of the Space Industry.
 Students can expect to learn NASA mission procedures and protocols from industry professionals as they collaborate with fellow team members to complete mission-related team-projects.

-Requirements for participation include access to a computer with internet and headset capabilities, and time to devote an additional 4-hours per week beyond the online session requirements towards team projects.
-They are currently accepting summer 2020 applications, with the next academy beginning 5/12/2020.
+Requirements for participation include access to a computer with internet and headset capabilities and time to devote an additional 4-hours per week beyond the online session requirements towards team projects.

 ETX designs, develops, deploys, and researches interactive, exploration-based learning experiences through the use of digital platforms, as well as the teaching networks through which content can be created, deployed, adopted, analyzed, and adapted.
 ETX Provides:

 - Online science courses for non-scientists, teaching science as the exploration of the unknown through game-like, adaptive/personalized, project-based education.